Afghan official says roadside bomb kills 5 police in east

-KABUL, Afghanistan (AP) — An Afghan official says a roadside bomb has killed five border police and wounded four others in eastern Nangarhar province.
+KABUL, Afghanistan (AP) — Afghanistan’s Islamic State affiliate detonated a roadside bomb in eastern Nangarhar province killing five border police and wounding four others, a statement issued Friday by the insurgent group said.

-A vehicle carrying the officers struck the mine in Achin District on Thursday, police officer Qais Saifi told The Associated Press on Friday.
+The vehicle carrying the officers struck the mine in Achin District on Thursday, police officer Qais Saifi told The Associated Press.

-No one immediately took responsibility but Saifi blamed the Islamic State group, saying they regularly plant roadside bombs to target Afghan officials and security forces.
+Even before the IS issued its statement claiming responsibility, Safi had suspected the group, saying it regularly plants roadside bombs to target Afghan officials and security forces.

-IS has a strong presence in Nangarhar, where Afghan and U.S. support troops have targeted their outposts
+IS has a strong presence in Nangarhar, where Afghan and U.S. support troops have targeted their outposts.

 Most Read Nation & World Stories